tetrix1993/anime-web-scraper/README.md

 ### Instructions
 1. Change directory to where `index.html` is located.
 2. Run `php -S localhost:4000` to run a PHP server at port `4000`.
 You can specify other port numbers.
-3. Open a web browser and type `localhost:4000` to access the Image Viewer.
+3. Open a web browser and type `localhost:4000` to access the Content Viewer.